DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Finance-utilities-connections.md

 **Financial utilities connections** are used in the following:
 1. Assigned to the applicable [Bank accounts](Bank-accounts.md) - Optional (for info).
-2. Mandatory parameter in the periodic task [Import bank statements via financial utilities connection](Bank-statement-import.md)
+2. Mandatory parameter in the periodic task [Import bank statements via financial utilities connection](Bank-statement-import.md).
+Only enabled connections can be selected in the periodic task.

 The import file can be attached to the created D365 bank statement(s), by setting **File attachment document type** on **Financial utilities parameters**.